styxlab/gatsby-theme-try-ghost/packages/gatsby-plugin-ghost-images/README.md

 [![gatsby-plugin-ghost-images npm package version.](https://badgen.net/npm/v/gatsby-plugin-ghost-images)](https://www.npmjs.org/package/gatsby-plugin-ghost-images)
 [![PRs welcome!](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)]()

 Downloads images from [Ghost CMS](https://ghost.org/changelog/jamstack/) so they can be processed with the [Gatsby image tool chain](https://www.gatsbyjs.org/docs/working-with-images/).
-This plugin is designed to seamlessly work with the headless Ghost CMS, but it should also work with other content management systems.
+This plugin is designed to seamlessly work with a headless Ghost CMS, but it should also work with other content management systems.

 ## Install

 `yarn add gatsby-plugin-ghost-images`

-Note that `gatsby-source-filesystem` is installed as a dependency of this plugin.
+Note that `gatsby-source-filesystem` is installed as a dependency of this plugin, because it provides needed functions.
 It is *not required* to include `gatsby-source-filesystem` in your `gatsby-config.js` as all images are fetched remotely from the CMS.

 ## Works best with...

-While you can use `gatsby-plugin-ghost-images` on its own, you most likely want to use it in conjunction with the Gatsby image and sharp plugins:
+While you can use `gatsby-plugin-ghost-images` on its own, you most likely want to use it with Gatsby image and sharp plugins:

 `yarn add gatsby-plugin-sharp gatsby-transformer-sharp gatsby-image`